 Getting emails from your blog

-The best way to get people to sign up for your emails from you is to create email opt-ins.
+The best way to get people to sign up for your emails from you is to create options for people to opt-in for your email list.
+I do this through ConvertKit.

 One of the most effective ways to get people to sign up for your email list is to offer a freebie or discount of some sort.
 Maybe that’s 10% off your photography services or a free eBook on how to start a garden in less than an hour.